habitat-sh/on-prem-builder/on-prem-docs/separating-backend-services.md

 ```

 ### Connecting to Datastore node
-The bldr.env of the nodes have to modified in order to connect to the datastore running on a different node.
-Following are the fields that have to be updated onto the nodes that are trying to connect to the Datastore:

-* `PG_EXT_ENABLED` has to be set to true
-* `POSTGRES_HOST` has to be mapped to the Node where the Datastore is running
+The value of `POSTGRES_HOST` in the bldr.env file has to be mapped to the Node where the Datastore service is running in order to connect to it.

 #### NOTE: Please refer this [documentat](./scaling.md) for setting up and scaling the front end.